-2023 Safe Road Termination Zoning Amendment
+2023 Safe Road Construction

 The visual appeal of a cul-de-sac with a center of trees provides a fitting view as one drives down the street.
 The vegetation hides the houses from the roadway traffic.
 Hammerheads provide no such visual appeal.